pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 Every wearer is assigned a unique ID, such that you can edit the name and profile picture at any time without mixing up your recordings.

-In some cases, it can make sense to use the offset correction feature to compensate systematic offsets in the predictions of individual wearers (see [How to apply offset corrections?]()).
+In some cases, it can make sense to use the offset correction feature to compensate for systematic offsets in the predictions of individual wearers (see [How to apply offset corrections?]()).
 The offset you set will be saved in the wearer profile and applied to future recordings of this subject automatically.

 ## Templates